 So, you've made sure that your mic is correctly connected, properly configured in Windows and it has passed the device test.
 The next thing to look at is the mic settings in-game.
 Below is an example of the configuration menu:

-You can also check to see if you can hear your mic is working by selecting the "Test Microphone" option on the panel (expect echoes if you don't have earphones!)
+You can check to see if you can hear your mic is working by going to Steam Friends & Chat and selecting the gear icon in the upper right and then selecting Voice.
+From there you can use the button "Start Microphone Test" to test your mic settings (expect echoes if you don't have earphones!)

 If it works, go ahead and test it in-game.
-Make sure you have your voice key correctly bound by checking Options > Keyboard > Use voice communication.
+Make sure you have the correct "Voice Transmission Type" selected.
+If using "Push to Talk" make sure your voice key correctly bound to the right of "Mute toggle hotkey assigned as".

 If it isn't working in-game, then the issue is probably that the mic input is being switched when you launch the game.